How a DUI Could Affect Your Nursing License

 The Florida Board of Nursing governs and oversees the nursing license requirements.
 They are the governing body that has created the application process as well as the disciplinary process.
 If you have any type of professional nursing license, you have invested years and sacrificed enormously to obtain your nursing license.
 You should be proud that hard work resulted in this accomplishment.

-Now that you have the nursing credentials do not let a DUI arrest ruin what you have worked tirelessly to achieve.
+Now that you have the nursing credentials, do not let a DUI arrest ruin what you have worked tirelessly to achieve.
 A DUI arrest is not a conviction.
-When you are arrested you have not plead to anything and there has not been a trial.
+When you are arrested, you have not plead to anything, and there has not been a trial.
 An experienced DUI lawyer can help you avoid a DUI conviction.
 Give yourself the opportunity to avoid any impact on your nursing license.
-Call us for free consultation.
+Call us for a free consultation.

 Will you lose your nursing license with a DUI conviction?
 Will a DUI conviction affect your nursing license?

-The Board of Nursing for has created criteria for specific offenses to be cleared in the board office.
-However, but these rules and criteria regularly change.
+The Board of Nursing has created criteria for specific offenses to be cleared in the board office, but these rules and criteria regularly change.
 Every offense is evaluated on a case-by-case basis.

 Our expertise and experience in handling DUI cases give you a competitive advantage in the court system.
 Do not risk handling you DUI case yourself when your nursing license is on the line.
 Call us now.
 We have three former prosecutors including a former DUI supervisor.
 We can help you in your time of need.